bioinformaticsdotca/BiCG_2017/module3/mapping_lab.md

 ## Mapping using bwa-mem

-bwa mem is the leading algorithm for mapping short Illumina reads to a reference genome.
+bwa mem is the leading algorithm for mapping short reads to a reference genome.
 You can read about how it works [here](http://arxiv.org/abs/1303.3997).
 We'll now run bwa mem to map HCC1395 reads to the human reference genome.

 In the following command we provide bwa with the location of the reference genome - in this exercise we use the human reference genome prepared by the [1000 Genomes project](http://www.1000genomes.org/category/reference/) - and a FASTQ file containing the paired end reads for the tumour sample.
 In this case the paired end reads are in *interleaved* format where the two halves of a pair are in consecutive FASTQ records.
 The output file is in the SAM format.
 When mapping a whole-genome sequencing run it will take many hours to run - in this tutorial we only use a subset of the reads so this step doesn't take very long.